lastzero/test-tools/README.md

 TestTools can be used to test any application, framework or library, just like `PHPUnit\Framework\TestCase`.

-Classic vs mockist style of unit testing
+Classic vs Mockist Style of Unit Testing
 ----------------------------------------

 These tools **simplify writing unit tests using real objects and test doubles** via dependency injection, so some developers might be concerned that the resulting tests are not *true* unit tests as **class dependencies are not mocked by default**.
 Mocking is creating objects that simulate the behaviour of real objects.
 These apparently conflicting approaches are referred to as the **classic and mockist styles of unit testing**: